johannesu/NASNet-keras/README.md

 [Keras](https://keras.io/) implementation of NASNet-A. The best performing model from the paper [Learning Transferable Architectures for Scalable Image Recognition](https://arxiv.org/abs/1707.07012) [1].
 An extension of [AutoML](https://research.googleblog.com/2017/11/automl-for-large-scale-image.html) [2].

+## Demo

+ [demo.ipynb](demo.ipynb) shows how to load a pretrained model and use it to classify an image.

 ## Other versions
 As of version [2.1.3](https://github.com/keras-team/keras/releases/tag/2.1.3) keras includes two versions of [NASNet](https://github.com/keras-team/keras/blob/master/keras/applications/nasnet.py).